December 21, 2025

 2. Gelatin (Often unnumbered)

-- What it is: A gelling agent used in marshmallows, gummies, and yogurts.
+- What it is: A gelling agent used in marshmallows and gummies.

 - The Source: Boiled skin, tendons, and bones of cows or pigs.
-In the West, commercial gelatin is predominantly pork-derived unless specified otherwise.
+In Western markets, commercial gelatin is overwhelmingly pork-derived.

 🟡 The “Mushbooh” (Doubtful) E-Numbers

 This is the ultimate Mushbooh ingredient.
-E471 is an emulsifier used to blend water and oil together (commonly found in bread, ice cream, and cakes).
+E471 is an emulsifier used to blend water and oil together in bread, ice cream, and cakes.

 - If it comes from soybean or palm oil: It is Halal.

-Used to give hard candies a shiny coating.
+Brands use Shellac to give hard candies a shiny coating.
 It is a resin secreted by the lac bug.
-Scholars heavily debate whether the extraction process involves crushing the bugs (making it Haram/Mushbooh) or if it is a pure secretion like honey (making it Halal).
+Scholars heavily debate this ingredient.
+Some say it is a pure secretion like honey (Halal).
+Others argue that the bugs are crushed during scraping, making it Haram.

-Found in cheese-flavored snacks and protein powders.
-The whey itself is milk-based (Halal), but the enzymes (Rennet) used to separate the milk are often extracted from the stomachs of calves that were not slaughtered according to Islamic law (Zabiha).
+You will find this in cheese-flavored chips and protein powders.
+The whey itself is milk-based.
+But the enzymes (Rennet) used to make the cheese are often extracted from the stomachs of calves.
+If the calf was not slaughtered Zabiha, the powder is Mushbooh.
+Recognized authorities like HMC UK classify non-microbial rennet as unacceptable.

 Are all E-Numbers Haram?